-Dress Code JCDB elementary students see dress code in elementary sectionSpecific rules and regulations concerning student dress code at all attendance centers shall be established by the respective building principals and shall be adopted as part of the annual approval of the school handbook.
+Dress Code JCDB

+(Elementary students see dress code in elementary section.)

+Specific rules and regulations concerning student dress code at all attendance centers shall be established by the respective building principals and shall be adopted as part of the annual approval of the school handbook.

-Neatness and decency are emphasized as guidelines for the dress code.
+Neatness, decency and good taste are guidelines of the district dress code. students must dress in a manner that is not obscene; offensive; substantially or materially disruptive to the learning environment.
+Apparel that is sexually suggestive; promotes violence, illegal activities, drugs, alcohol and/or tobacco; or is determined to be gang related is prohibited.
 Although dress and grooming habits are certainly changing, the Board of Education and Administration believe that certain standards of dress and grooming habits are necessary to maintain a wholesome and inspiring learning atmosphere for students.
 USD 316 will endeavor to work with parents to ensure that students come to school each day in clean, neat, and appropriate attire, and that school attire shall be based on common sense and good taste by both students and parents.
 The principal shall make the final determination regarding the appropriateness of a student's appearance.
 Students who are inappropriately dressed will be required to change their clothing.